Skip to main content

 west espressif update

-Be patient, these last commands will fetch Zephyr’s repository and all the HALs (including ESP32’s) already ported to this RTOS.
+Be patient, these last commands will fetch Zephyr’s repository and all the HALs (including Espressif’s) already ported to this RTOS.
 Note that we do not explicitly call a git command to clone the repositories, west takes care of everything.
-Now, export a Zephyr CMake package.
-This causes CMake to automatically load some boilerplate code.

 Zephyr’s requirements.txt file declares additional Python dependencies.
 Install them through pip3.